michaelcpuckett/listleap/README.md

 ## Overview

-**ListLeap** is a local-only [Notion](https://www.notion.so/)-like web app for tracking To-Do Items.
+**ListLeap** is a local-only [Notion](https://www.notion.so/)-like web app for tracking any kind of data.
 Built with Service Workers.

 [**Try it out!**](https://listleap.web.app)